How to Clean a Rug

 How to Clean a Sheepskin Rug

-First you need to fill up a bathtub lukewarm water (warm/hot water could cause damage) and mix in sheepskin/cowhide specific shampoo.
+First, you need to fill up a bathtub with lukewarm water (warm/hot water could cause damage) and mix in sheepskin/cowhide specific shampoo.

 Place the rug in the bath and let it soak for 5-10 mins to make dirt easily removable.